 ...And How You Can, Too

-Don’t let your anxiety tell you that your big travel dreams are the cause of your problems; instead, seek out trips that align with your personality, not fight it.
+Comparing ourselves to others is never healthy, including when it comes to travel.
 Remember that the blogger jet-setting from Bali to Borneo may appear confident in her pursuits because of family connections in the area, speaking the native language, an extroverted personality, or even the lack of home she experienced from moving constantly as a kid.
 She might avoid local travel like the plague because of traumatic memories from her childhood hometown or choose a niche in luxury travel because a medical condition keeps her from embarking on outdoor adventures.
+There is always more to people than what pictures and posts can convey.
+It’s important to be honest with yourself and with others about what you can do and where you want to travel.
+They say your vibe attracts your tribe, but you can’t attract your tribe if you’re not giving off a genuine vibe.
+Crazy how being yourself is always the answer, ey?